Get

 While there are claims that vinegar has health benefits, those studies were primarily conducted on humans.
 Unfortunately, no scientific studies have been done on the benefits of adding vinegar to a feline’s diet.
 Since there are no toxic ingredients in most kinds of vinegar (although some balsamic vinegar glazes contain unsafe spices), it is unlikely that a small amount of diluted vinegar will make your cat sick.
 Although, since vinegar has a strong odor, your cat might not even be interested in tasting it if added to their water or food.

 Apple cider vinegar might help your cat with UTIs and mild upper respiratory infections, however, there is currently no data from studies to prove that it is effective or beneficial.
-If you want to use this home remedy, speaking to your vet first is essential.
+If you want to use this home remedy, speaking to a vet first is essential.
 They will be able to guide you as to whether it is appropriate to give your feline based on their medical history and the severity of their condition.
-If your vet gives you the go-ahead, it’s important to serve it safely, use good quality organic apple cider vinegar, and give no more than a teaspoon of diluted vinegar.
+If a vet gives you the go-ahead, it’s important to serve it safely, use good quality organic apple cider vinegar, and give no more than a teaspoon of diluted vinegar.

 Dangers of Giving Your Cat Vinegar